-The acronym "SIS" stands for "suspended imposition of sentence" and is usually accompanied by some form of probation as punishment when you are found guilty of a crime.
-A SIS is NOT a "type" of probation.
-It should more accurately be described as a "time" of probation because with an SIS, the judge places you on probation before he pronounces sentence, instead of after.
-By placing you on an SIS and ordering probation, the judge gives you the opportunity to avoid being sentenced altogether by successfully completing that probation term.
+The acronym “SIS” stands for “suspended imposition of sentence” and is usually accompanied by some form of probation as punishment when you are found guilty of a crime.
+A SIS is NOT a “type” of probation.
+It should more accurately be described as a “time” of probation because with an SIS, the judge places you on probation before he pronounces sentence, instead of after.
+By granting you a SIS and placing you on probation, the judge gives you the opportunity to avoid being sentenced altogether by successfully completing that probation term.

 Before you agree to a SIS, you should understand the full implications it will have on your criminal record and exposure to future punishment.

 What Are the Benefits of Receiving an SIS?

 - You can avoid a criminal conviction by completing the requirements of probation set by the court.
 Once you successfully complete probation, your case is closed and you can never be sentenced or receive further punishment for it.